 Depending on the specifics of the work location, the composition of employees, and the overall conditions dictated by the rules of civil authorities, practical adjustments will have to be made using individual judgement.
 It is safe to assume that the way we approach work has forever been changed.
 With leadership and planning, we can approach this from a place of innovation rather than concession, finding new ways to work safely, efficiently, and effectively.

 All facets of our business must ensure the level of safety for all involved, by all involved, and should never be compromised.
 We must be mindful and realistic about factors such as time and cost that will be affected by necessary diligence.
 While we are constantly developing new practices to dovetail with outside entities, communication and understanding of these new practices must foster confidence with all parties who are part of the process.
 Other entities that influence or establish employee-based rules (unions, OSHA, etc.) and government authorities (Federal, State, Local or Foreign) that will have varying degrees of oversight regarding how we congregate in offices, facilities and on-set will continue to challenge our approaches (e.g. size of groupings allowed).
 These factors will evolve, as will our practices, but the basic premise of working with the safety of individuals in mind, and respect for all those in the surrounding environments in which we work will be a constant—and will inherently prefigure any developing requirements.

 These new practices will require patience and mutual respect.
 Each company will implement the following guidelines, as works best for differing scenarios.
-Experience by our membership leads to responsible behavior that will ultimately become second nature for all personnel.
+Experience by our membership leads to responsible behavior that must ultimately become second nature for all personnel.

-For the foreseeable future, we will keep offering insights and commonsense guidance, with the goal of maintaining the responsible, productive industry we are so proud to be a part of.
+For the foreseeable future, we will keep offering leadership and guidance, with the goal of maintaining the responsible, productive industry we are so proud to be a part of.

 COVID-19 WORKPLACE GUIDELINES